douglasgscofield/add-to-Qiime-DB/README.md

 (perhaps multi-Mbp) GenBank sequence.

-There are also several other options that might be useful, including a facility for replacing taxonomic hierarchies that are incomplete.
+There are also several other options that might be useful, including a facility for <a href="#completing-incomplete-taxonomic-hierarchies">replacing taxonomic hierarchies that are incomplete</a>.
 Find out more by using the `--help` option.

 A typical run would be: